michelderu/wikipedia-pulsar-astra/README.md

 ```

 ### Load the Astra DB Sink
-The Astra DB Sink is already packaged up and available in the `pulsar-functions/ingest-to-astra-function` folder.
+The Astra DB Sink is already packaged up in a zip-file and available in the `pulsar-functions/ingest-to-astra-function` folder.

 ⚠️ First, copy the `create-config.yaml.example` file to `create-config.yaml`.
 Then open it and:
 - Update the `tenant` and `namespace` to the name of the tenant you created earlier.